akveo/nebular/docs/assets/articles/start.md

 Based on current setup of your project and the goals you're trying to achieve, there are multiple starting points available:

-- Starting based on our Nebular Admin starter kit. - You should consider this tutorial if you are building admin or any other back office application and you need a template or a good starting kit.
+- **Starting based on our Nebular Admin starter kit.** Consider this tutorial if you are building admin or any other back office application and you need a template or a good starting kit.
-- Starting from scratch (add Nebular into empty Angular project). - Choose this tutorial if you starting your Angular application and want to make good use of Nebular framework components and modules.
+- **Starting from scratch (add Nebular into empty Angular project).** Choose this tutorial if you are starting your Angular application and want to make a good use of Nebular framework components and modules.
-- Add into existing project. - This tutorial explains how to use Nebular if you already have some Angular code.
+- **Add into existing project.** This tutorial explains how to use Nebular if you already have some Angular code.

 Please consider creating issue on GitHub if your use case is not described above.
-But we kindly ask to always look through documentation and the list of existing issues before doing that.
+But we kindly ask to always look through the documentation and the list of existing issues first.

 ## I'm new to Angular or web development in general